Contents

-Writing takes practice.
+Writing takes practise.
 It's a skill.
 Nobody starts perfect.
 That's fine.
 You'll improve with guidance.
 We provide that guidance.
 Step by step.
 Clear and simple.
 Your examiner will notice the difference.
 That's what counts.

 Planning your time effectively across the dissertation period means breaking down the overall task into manageable weekly goals and building in extra time for the unexpected delays that inevitably arise during research.